f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring VLANs from the CLI
 ------------------------------

 VLANs can be configured within the F5OS CLI.
-Once VLANs are created they can either be assigned to a physical interfaces or LAGs within the appliance.
+Once VLANs are created, they can be assigned to either a physical interface or LAG within the appliance.
 VLANs must be given a name and a VLAN ID.
 You can choose if a VLAN is tagged or untagged within the physical interface or LAG configuration.

-To show the current configured VLANs and their options use the command **show running-config vlans**.
+To show the current configured VLANs and their options, use the command **show running-config vlans**.

 .. code-block:: bash